|If your CM cycle is||you can accumulate

 |Training Inside Your Organization

-Note: Many topics do not qualify since they are already credited in Category 1 Active Practice, e.g., leadership messages, goal reviews, strategy sessions, problem solving sessions, area updates.
+Note: Many internal company training topics do not qualify for CM credit in Category 4 because the Diplomate already receives CM credit in Category 1 Active Practice, e.g., leadership messages, goal reviews, strategy sessions, problem solving sessions, area updates.

 Masters: CM credit is not awarded for a Masters thesis (or degree).

-Graduate Courses: Academic courses in the Doctoral or Masters programs can be claimed for CM credit if the course meets the criteria for subject matter and length.
+Graduate Courses: Academic courses in the Doctoral or Masters programs can be claimed for CM credit if the course is IH, safety or ethics related.

-CM credit for general management* training was discontinued in 2009.
-However, if the Management training has significant EH&S aspects in the content, it can be currently claimed in the IH CM Area.
+If the general management training* has significant EH&S aspects in the content, it can be currently claimed in the IH CM Area.

-*General management training generically addresses professional development of management and leadership skills, e.g., communication techniques, technical writing, presentation techniques, organizational effectiveness, media training, computer skills, supervisory skills, quality training, financial or accounting training, expert witness training, project management.
+* General management training addresses skill development which is generically applicable to many professionals, not just IH professionals, e.g., communication techniques, technical writing, presentation techniques, organizational effectiveness, media training, computer skills, supervisory skills, quality training, financial or accounting training, expert witness training, project management.